 Platform feeders attract the widest variety of birds, according to The Cornell Lab.
-Our tests match.
-The Woodlink Going Green Platform was the only feeder we tested that attracted birds like blue jays and red-bellied woodpeckers.
-At one point, we had a rose-breasted grosbeak, a house finch, a few goldfinches, and a blue jay in this platform feeder at one time.
+Our tests seem to confirm their findings.
+The Woodlink Going Green Platform was the only feeder we tested that attracted larger birds like blue jays and red-bellied woodpeckers.
+At one point, we observed a rose-breasted grosbeak, a house finch, a smattering of goldfinches, and a blue jay in this platform feeder at one time.
 That is some gratifying bird watching.

 Though we saw ruby-throated hummingbirds enjoying both the Juegoal hummingbird feeder and Perky-Pet Antique option, they found the Juegoal first.
 They also seemed to enjoy it more often, though our nectar measuring tests were inconclusive.

-Not to be outdone, the Birds Choice Bear Proof feeder protects seeds from bears and won't be destroyed by squirrels or raccoons.
-Its broad lid also keeps rain at bay for longer, though it doesn't help much on windy days.
+Not to be outdone, the Birds Choice Bear Proof feeder protects seeds from bears.
+It certainly won't be damaged by squirrels or raccoons.
+Its broad lid keeps rain at bay for longer, though it doesn't help much on windy days.

 The Droll Yankees Onyx feeder has a metal lid and metal ports that will slow squirrels down but no awning to protect the seeds from rain.
 Its platform does have drain holes, though, unlike the Twinkle Star Wild Feeder.

 The Juegoal hummingbird feeder sets a water trap for ants and avoids attracting wasps with its no-leak design.
 The Perky-Pet Antique option offers neither of these protections.